tlyi/CIVIL-459-Project/README.md

 We have visually demonstrated the feasibility of extending the capabilities of OpenPifPaf to the task of lane detection.
 While there exists plenty of space for improvement, we are satisfied with the results we have achieved given the time and resource constraints, and believe that it still serves as a meaningful preliminary proof of concept for the task.

 Through working on this project, we were able to apply all our learnings from this course and see for ourselves the massive potential that deep learning has to offer in the field of autonomous vehicles.
 It has truly been a fruitful journey.
-We are grateful for the help from teaching team.
+We are grateful for the help and guidance from the teaching team of CIVIL-459.

 ## References
 Kreiss, S., Bertoni, L., &amp; Alahi, A. (2022).
 OpenPifPaf: Composite fields for semantic keypoint detection and spatio-temporal association.
 IEEE Transactions on Intelligent Transportation Systems, 23(8), 13498–13511. https://doi.org/10.1109/tits.2021.3124981